Reporting year 2024

 1. The majority of notifications in the other category relate to incidents with child perpetrators who were themselves known or suspected to have been abused or neglected.

-4. The figures for 2019-20 and 2020-21 have been revised slightly from previous publications to reflect improved recording of data.
+6. In the 2023 release, the figures for 2020 and 2021 were revised slightly from previous publications to reflect improved recording of data.

 Filename